quangphung205/OCaml_practice/assessment/All_Scores_Assessment.md

-This report was generated at October 16, 12:20:35 PM for phung043.
+This report was generated at November 05, 10:32:40 AM for phung043.
 We will try to push updated reports every week.

 ## Lab Attendance

-Your attendance is recorded for Lab 1, Lab 3, Lab 4, Lab 5,  and Lab 6.
+Your attendance is recorded for Lab 1, Lab 3, Lab 4, Lab 5, Lab 6, Lab 7, Lab 8,  and Lab 9.

 You did not attend Lab 2.

-This is a total of 5 out of 6 labs attended.
+This is a total of 8 out of 9 labs attended.